Archetipo95/aov-2022-nuxt/components/Day04/Problem.md

 You'll need to update the `ChristmasTree` component so that it renders, well, a Christmas tree.

 To get you started in the right direction — you'll need to use recursion to make this happen.

-## Hints

-Open the hints.md file if you need some help!

 ## Example of a solution in action